watsonmw/platform/README.md

 2. Matrix - A OpenGL screen saver that displays matrix style falling codes.

-3. TerrainDemo - An OpenGL application with a startup dialog, that demonstrates both fullscreen and windowed OpenGL.
+3. TerrainDemo - An OpenGL application with a startup dialog, that demonstrates fullscreen and windowed OpenGL.
 The keyboard and mouse are used to control the camera.